uaineteine/Minesweeper/README.md

 ## Getting Started

-See the mapgenconsole.cpp file for execution of various problems and the levelmap.h and levelmap.cpp for the building of the maps.

 See the [readme](readme.txt) on for a readme of the game and details of the application's program.

 ## Authors